doncsugar/willow-theme/plasma-style/WillowLight/readme.txt

 widgets/

-Switching to the ALT will give you 32px icons on the task manager instead of 22p
+Switching to the ALT will give you 32px icons on the task manager instead of 22px

+update.svgz

+Found in:

+icons/

+The "up-to-date" checkmark icon is green instead of the text color